wi-ski/explodey/README.md

 # Explodey
-A utility that disallows accessing undefined properties on object.
+A utility that disallows accessing undefined properties on objects.

 ```javascript
 const foo = explodey({